-This relatively new program allows employers to collect feedback from users who've made purchases on their websites.
+This program allows employers to collect feedback from users who've made purchases on their websites.
 A company's Google Customer Reviews rating helps users recognize which businesses are reputable and quality.

 My favorite restaurant in Boston is Montien Thai Restaurant, which is shown in the example above.
-As you can see, when you search a business on Google Maps, you can immediately view their rating -- which, for Montien, is a pretty impressive 4.2 stars -- as well as the number of Google Customer Reviews that have been written.
-Upon clicking on "355 Reviews," you can view the bar chart that displays approximately how many one, two, three, four and five-star ratings this business got.
-Below that chart is a list of all the reviews which can be read by any user.
+As you can see, when you search a business on Google Maps, you can immediately view their rating — which, for Montien, is a pretty impressive 4.2 stars — and the number of Google Customer Reviews written.
+Upon clicking on "687 Reviews," you can view the bar chart that displays approximately how many one, two, three, four, and five-star ratings this business got.
+Below that chart is a list of all the reviews any user can read.

 How Does Google Customer Reviews Work?

-After a customer makes a purchase on your website, they will receive an option to opt-in for an email from Google requesting feedback on their experience purchasing from you.
-If the customer decides to opt-in, they may receive an email after their order has been delivered so they can comment on their experience using the purchase.
+After a customer purchases on your website, they will receive an option to opt-in for an email from Google requesting feedback on their experience purchasing from you.
+If the customer decides to opt-in, they may receive an email after their order has been delivered to comment on their experience using the purchase.

 Each rating is collected and added to your overall rating, which is displayed on your optional website badge, in your Merchant Center dashboard, and in other areas.